Manthan-Asher/Speech-to-Text/README.md

 # Speech-to-Text
-A web app which renders transcript from an audio file using speech to text api (I have not used react here since a single html file would have been sufficient)
+A web app which renders transcript from an audio file using speech to text api

+ps.(I have not used react here since a single html file would have been sufficient)

 # Output preview